ppy/osu-wiki/news/2020-09-05-mappers-report-august.md

 pocket's ranked map of [Sakuzyo - I am "End"](https://osu.ppy.sh/beatmapsets/627159) manipulates slider velocity, shapes and patterning in a way that reflects the song's vibe to a T. Not only is the map a delight to watch in the editor, it's also a joy to play and I highly recommend giving it a try (like right now, do it!
 You can continue reading this afterwards). pocket- is also currently a member in Team UK for the osu!
 Beatmapping World Championship 2020 and it's no surprise, and I myself can confirm our team would not be complete without them!

-pocket- mainly maps songs from other rhythm games, and similar to the map mentioned above, they are really interesting maps to experience, so if you're interested in that, do check out pocket's pending and graveyard maps!
+pocket- mainly maps songs from other rhythm games, and similar to the map mentioned above, they are really interesting maps to experience.
+So if you're interested in that, go check out pocket's pending and graveyard maps!

 ## <a id="mapping-contests"></a>Mapping Contests